Why Data Warehousing is Crucial for Becoming a Digital Business

 • Streamlines the flow of information

-With a data warehousing and BI infrastructure in place, business analysts and other decision makers can gather important KPIs to measure their company’s market segmentation, sales, risk, and inventory.
+Business analysts and other decision-makers can gather essential KPIs to measure their company's market segmentation, sales, risk, and inventory with a data warehousing and business intelligence infrastructure.

-Going back to the “Google for business” for a moment, we can now ask our data warehouse any strategic question about our company data and it will return a specific answer in real-time.
-For example, a data warehouse can help a bank manager discover how many customers are utilizing the ATM by location and if the machine should be relocated or not.
+For example, a data warehouse can help a bank manager discover how many customers are utilizing the ATM by location and whether the machine should be relocated.

 Likewise, an insurance company can discover the number of commercial policies each insurance agent has sold per month.
 This information will help the insurer provide better performance management for the agents.

-Now, you might be asking yourself: “How does all this magic happen under the hood?”
-What’s the secret formula to turning your disparate, unorganized company data into Google-like searchable queries?
+Now, you might ask yourself, "How does all this magic happen under the hood?"
+What's the secret formula to turning your disparate, unorganized company data into Google-like searchable queries?

-There are four main properties of a data warehouse that make it so useful, which can be well-represented by the outline below.
+Four main properties of a data warehouse make it so helpful, which can be well-represented by the outline below.

 Data is categorized and stored by business subjects rather than by application.